FreddyVRetro/ISA-PicoMEM/README.md

 This GitHub Repository does not contains the Firmware for the moment.
 However, PMMOUSE and PMEMM Source are available.

-If you are interrested bwy a Board, I created a form: https://docs.google.com/forms/d/e/1FAIpQLScwYPvnVoGynLLgP_hiLMH_qn9uBX1sxims7Ah4LabjQ0mSLw/viewform
+If you are interrested by a Board, I created a form: https://docs.google.com/forms/d/e/1FAIpQLScwYPvnVoGynLLgP_hiLMH_qn9uBX1sxims7Ah4LabjQ0mSLw/viewform

+!
+Only one Board per person for the moment, as I do Small batch.

 ## Board description